Frequently Asked Questions

-The vast majority of our kindergarten students will be age 5 by September 1, 2018, however, we accept applications for students turning 5 up through December 1, 2018.
-For PreK, students must turn 4 by September 1, 2018.
+The vast majority of our kindergarten students will be age 5 by September 1, 2023, however, we accept applications for students turning 5 up through December 1, 2023.
+For PreK 2 (preschool), students must turn 4 by September 1, 2023.

 We evaluate each student based on their academic preparedness and potential.
 Generally, this is the pattern we see for admissions across all grades.
 If, however, during the application process we deem a student more suitable for a grade that doesn’t align with his or her birthdate, we will make that grade placement recommendation.

 Read about our application process here.